Rivière-du-Nord (electoral district): History

 The electoral district was created in 2003: 83.3% of the population of the riding came from Laurentides, 9.3% from Berthier—Montcalm and 7.4% from Argenteuil—Papineau—Mirabel ridings.
 In the 2012 electoral redistribution, the riding lost Saint-Colomban to Mirabel.

+Following the 2022 Canadian federal electoral redistribution, the riding gained Sainte-Anne-des-Plaines from Mirabel and lost the municipalities of Prévost and Saint-Hippolyte to Les Pays-d'en-Haut.

 Member of Parliament

 This riding has elected the following members of Parliament: